FlavScents AInsights Entry for (E)-2-hexenal (CAS: 6728-26-3)

 4. Use in Flavors

-(E)-2-hexenal is widely used in flavor formulations to impart a fresh, green note.
-It is commonly employed in fruit flavors, such as apple, pear, and melon, as well as in vegetable flavors like tomato and cucumber.
-Its functional role in flavor systems is as an impact note, providing authenticity and enhancing the overall freshness of the flavor profile.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, depending on the desired intensity and the specific application.
-(E)-2-hexenal is relatively stable under acidic conditions but can be prone to oxidation, which may affect its sensory properties.
+In flavor applications, (E)-2-hexenal is used to impart a fresh, green note to a variety of products, including beverages, confectionery, and savory items.
+It is particularly valued in apple, pear, and tomato flavors.
+Typical use levels in finished products range from 0.1 to 5 ppm, depending on the desired intensity and the complexity of the flavor system.
+It is relatively stable under acidic conditions but can be prone to oxidation, which may alter its sensory characteristics.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature